The Ethical Society of St. Louis: History

 The Ethical Society of St. Louis was founded in 1886 with Walter Sheldon as its first leader.
 Sheldon had been selected by Felix Adler, founder of the Ethical Culture Movement in 1877, after working together at the New York Society.
 The first lectures were delivered at Memorial Hall in the Museum of Fine Arts.1887.

 The architect of its distinctive Clayton Road building, completed in 1962, was Harris Armstrong.

-The current leader of the Ethical Society of St. Louis is Amy Miller.
+The current leader of the Ethical Society of St. Louis is Dr. Jé Exodus Hooper.

 Education

 Education was an important component of the Society.
 A children's Sunday School was opened the second year, 1887.
 The Self-Culture Hall Association, overseen by the Society's board of trustees, was opened in 1888.
 Focused on the working class it featured a reading room with books and papers, lectures, and training in domestic skills.

-Today, the society offers Sunday school and nursery school for children and adult education classes on various topics including book of the month club, chorus, discussion on current events, ethical circles, ethical mindfulness meditation and other discussion groups.
-In addition, the society offers other events such as art exhibitions, ceremonies etc. The society also campaigns for social justice, and has been a supporter of the Black Lives Matter movement.
+Today, the society offers Sunday school and nursery school for children and adult education classes on various topics including book of the month club, chorus, band, discussion on current events, ethical circles, ethical mindfulness meditation and other discussion groups.
+In addition, the society hosts other events such as art exhibitions, dance and music recitals, author meet-and-greets, and ceremonial celebrations.
+The society also campaigns for social justice, and has been a supporter of the Black Lives Matter movement.